 We had a hard time trying to figure out how to continue on from here.

 There are several routes to scramble over these rocks and onto the dirt trail on the other side.
-One route was roped off with danger signs and one had a large drop down onto the trail that Tyler and Kara would not have been able to manage.
+One route was roped off with danger signs and the second route had a large drop down onto the trail that Tyler and Kara would not have been able to manage.

 The third route had us scrambling up and over an enormous boulder bigger than a car, then crossing over a drop off down into the cave that could have us featured in a Discovery Channel movie if we made a wrong step.
 It was a little freaky looking down into the crevice, a tunnel that led down into the dark, damp depths of the cave.
 With the help of Tim, we made it safely over the crevice and over the boulder, and then we scrambled down over more rocks.